 Dates & Locations

-All students will take a one hour unseen examination comprising True/False statements based on the content of the module
+All students will take a one hour unseen online examination comprising True/False statements based on the content of the module

 Students on the university accredited module will also submit a 3000 word written case study.